Riverdale Season 4 Details Include Luke Perry Tribute

 Other Things We’ve Learned

-With Josie departing for spin-off Katy Keene, there will likely be a crossover between the shows.
+With Josie departing for spin-off Katy Keene, there will likely be a crossover between the shows, including a Riverdale Sabrina crossover.
 In addition, the show will pay more attention to characters beyond the core four.
 To that end, Cheryl and Toni get more storylines, including one in the show’s first Halloween episode.
 We’ll also get to meet Toni’s family.

 Family will figure into Riverdale season 4 in a big way.
 Jughead will become closer to younger sister J.B., while Betty will deal with Hal’s death.
 She also might get to know her brother Charles–the real one this time–better.
 And with Hiram in jail, Veronica will start to accept that her father isn’t a good man.
 (FINALLY.)
 Meanwhile, Alice and F.P. will see their relationship heat up.
 Lastly, there will be another musical, for those of y’all who are into that.